 My goal as an English teacher was to get kids to enjoy poetry, to realize it could be useful, and to feel confident about writing it.
 I really tried to make poetry interesting and give my students the structures and supports they needed to feel like successful poets.

 I’ll never forget a grade eleven boy who was late handing in a poetry assignment.
 He said he had just broken up with his girlfriend and was too upset about it to do homework.
-I told him to write a poem about the dramatic end to his romantic relationship.
-He did, and sent it to the girl who had jilted him.
+I told him to write a poem about the dramatic end of his romantic relationship.
+He did and sent it to the girl who had jilted him.
 She was so impressed with the sensitivity of his poem she took him back.
 He came to the next English class elated; definitely convinced that poetry was useful.

 - Some kids have this weird perception that poetry has to be all abstract and rhyming and like Emily Dickinson, but once they realize it can be fun and easy to read they enjoy it.

 - I never thought I could write poetry till I took this class- but I learned that poems have a structure that can make writing them easy.